mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Caseless ammo is rare these days, with the corps wanting to track who’s doing what against them.
 With no shell casing it’s one less thing to help track down a culprit.
 They also install a hardened stealth micro-RFID in half of all the cased rounds they produce that activates when fired and alerts local authorities.
 Most runners have a tech guy who waves his magic wand (tag eraser) over their ammo and fries the tags, but it doesn’t always work, and not everyone owns a tag eraser.

 Erasing tags requires a tag eraser.
-Make an Electronics + Logic (2, 1 minute) for every ten rounds being erased.
+Make an Electronics + Intelligence (2, 1 minute) for every ten rounds being erased.

 | **AMMO, PER 10 SHOTS** | **DAMAGE MODIFIER** | **AP MODIFIER** | **AVAILABILITY** | **COST** |